Laser Cutting 16 - The Vinyl Cutting Dilemma

 So, what do you do if you’ve cut vinyl in your laser and are worried about any damage?

 I researched it at the time (Probably 15 or more years ago) and found that some companies actually have sacrificial lasers that they cut PVC in and just replace them when they fail.
 The acid and chlorine vented will corrode the interior of the machine.
 But what about ours?
 Somewhere in a laser related website I found that TSP (Trisodium phosphate) will neutralize any residue from the burning of the vinyl.
-So, I goggled up, gloved up and masked up and mixed a spray bottle of TSP and sprayed the inside of the laser and let it take its affect.
+So, I goggled up, gloved up and masked up and mixed a spray bottle of TSP and sprayed the inside of the laser and let it take its effect.
 I wiped it all up and repeated.
 I did the normal maintenance of the mirrors and lens.

 That laser never showed any negative signs from the cutting of vinyl.
-I mentioned this incident to a repairman when we had the tube changed and the Universal rep said could find no signs of damage.
+I mentioned this incident to a repairman when we had the tube changed and the Universal rep said they could find no signs of damage.
 I no longer teach at that school, but I’m sure it is running fine, as it was 3 years ago when I left.